 I am not a skier but I agree that Ontario is not exactly a highlight for an experienced downhill skier.
 But it would be great for people like me who just may start skiing or for children.
 I also thinks that we do not have the hazards caused by avalanches.

-For all other kinds of winter sport Ontario offers certainly great places.
-In addition snowmobiling is very popular.
-In certain European countries it is not allowed for the public because of environmental reasons.
+For all other kinds of winter sport northern Ontario offers certainly great opportunities.
+Snowmobiling is very popular which is not allowed in certain European countries for the public because of environmental reasons.

 Another great attraction is ice fishing.
 It is fun and not dangerous if you are careful and do it with professional guidance as a beginner.

 A responsible operator who offers ice fishing will make sure that the ice is not too thin and will only use suitable vehicles for transportation on the ice.
 Unfortunately there are always some individuals who are careless and take risks.
 If they are lucky they only take a cold bath, but others could not be rescued.

 For that reason we advise all beginners not to go on a frozen lake or river, cut a hole in the ice and start fishing.
 You also must make sure that you have a fishing license and are familiar with the applicable regulations.
 You can not catch as many fish as you want and there are also restrictions with the size of the fish which you can keep.

 We are such beginners and after we listened to stories from friends about the fun they had, we decided to give ice fishing a try at the cottage resort of our friends at Lake Nipissing.